Buy A Brand New Hearing Aid and You Will Hear Better! Or Will you?

 There is a conflict between wanting something better to hear and increasing carbon emissions.

-There are constantly new hearing aid launches:
+There are constantly new Hearing aid launches:

 The hearing aid manufacturers are putting out new technology all the time.
-Upgrades that are better at this and have that and artificial intelligence and deep neural networks, duel processing, updated feedback suppression, and they make a big deal, big launch on the products.
+Upgrades that are better at this and have that and Artificial intelligence and deep neural networks, duel processing, updated feedback suppression, and they make a big deal, big launch on the products.
 Some manufacturers hire audiologists to create the big deal!

-Manufacturers will continue to produce as people continue to buy
+Manufacturers will continue to produce as people continue to buy.

 The Tactics to Buy are Sneaky and Deceiving

 Many customers feel immense pressure to upgrade their hearing aids even when their current devices are still functional.
-This pressure often stems from aggressive marketing campaigns by manufacturers promoting the “latest and greatest” features.
+This pressure often stems from aggressive marketing campaigns by manufacturers promoting the “latest and greatest” features, such as improved noise reduction or artificial intelligence.
 Audiologists may also unknowingly contribute by emphasizing the benefits of new technology during routine checkups.
 For the user, this creates doubt: “Am I missing out on better hearing if I don’t upgrade?”
+Unfortunately, this constant push can overshadow the fact that their existing devices might still meet their needs with minor adjustments or repairs.
+The result?
+Customers may spend thousands of dollars unnecessarily, while perfectly good devices are discarded, adding to electronic waste and contributing to the throwaway culture that benefits manufacturers far more than consumers.

 YouTube influencers often use persuasive tactics like personal success stories, exclusive discount codes, and urgent calls to action to encourage followers to buy products, making it seem like a limited-time opportunity.
-Manufactures pay influencers to say great things about their hearing devices with a hidden agenda we don’t know about.
+Manufactures pay Youtubers to say great things about their hearing devices with a hidden agenda we don’t know about.

 One thing we can do is to cut back on our buying.

-Sustainable Hearing Aids?
 The Case for Repair in Hearing Aids

 Repairing hearing aids is a fantastic way to reduce waste and keep perfectly usable devices from ending up in a landfill.
 However, hearing aid manufacturers don’t make this easy.
 They often restrict access to the parts and tools needed for repair.
 Lithium-ion batteries is one stopping point to get a hearing aid fixed, where if the aid had zinc air, it would be easy to repair.

+Hearing aid repair labs like Prairie Labs, located near us in Hopkins, Minnesota, play a crucial role in extending the life of older hearing aids by offering repairs when manufacturers no longer support the devices.
+However, these labs face significant challenges, as manufacturers often discontinue parts or refuse to repair older models, opting to push customers toward purchasing new devices instead.
 Prairie Labs shared with us the troubling reality that many manufacturers simply throw away returned hearing aids instead of repairing or refurbishing them, contributing to unnecessary waste and a growing environmental problem.
-This practice underscores the need for more sustainable hearing aids and consumer-friendly policies in the industry.
-I don’t know if this is true as I don’t work at a manufacturing lab and I don’t know anyone that does that shares these types of issues.
+This practice underscores the need for more sustainable and consumer-friendly policies in the hearing aid industry.
+I don’t know if this is true, as I don’t work at a manufacturing lab, and I don’t know anyone who does that and shares these types of issues.
 I sure would like to find out the truth!

 This “upgrade” approach forces people to buy new hearing aids instead of fixing what they already have.
 Repairing hearing aids is not just cost-effective for the user but also more sustainable for the planet.
 By extending the life of a device, we reduce the demand for new manufacturing, and with it, the associated carbon emissions.